leon4rd/test/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!